design-automation/mobius-sim-funcs/documentation/util.md

 ## SendData

 **Description:** Post a message to the parent window.
+Used when Mobius is embedded in an external website.

 **Parameters:**
   * *data:* The data to send, a list or a dictionary.

-**Returns:** Text that summarises what is in the model, click print to see this text.
+**Returns:** A message in the parent window.